QubitPi/management-blogs/docs/_posts/2022-09-28-kubernetes-basics.md

 In Kubernetes, controllers are control loops that watch the state of our cluster, then make or request changes when needed.
 Each controller tries to move the current cluster state closer to the desired state.

+A controller tracks at least one Kubernetes resource type.
+These resource _objects_ have a spec field that represents the desired state.
+The controller(s) for that resource are responsible for making the current state come closer to that desired state

 > **Understanding Kubernetes Objects**
 >
 > _Kubernetes objects_ are persistent entities in the Kubernetes system. **Kubernetes uses these entities to represent